louisD123/EPL-predictions-using-FM24-attributes/README.md

 - FM24 data cannot be exported en masse, rather it requires running the game, selecting appropriate filters and exporting data.

 - Past match statistcs are copy pasted from fbref.

-In the future, to allow for more scalability:

-- automated python scripts are envisaged for FM24 data extraction
-- scraping procedures for more advanced statistics (big chances, shots on target, corners, etc.)

 # Features and targets